JMehdi2/School-Projects/CAUSAL EFFECT OF ENGLISH LANGUAGE PRE-TRAININGS ON EMPLOYMENT OF REFUGEES IN THE USA/readme.md

 The analysis is conducted using Stata.

-Note: I made minor modifications to the text before sharing.
+Note: I made minor modifications to the report before sharing.